SirYancy/computer-apps/book/ch1-computer-basics/1-knowledge.md

 * [Worldwide, there are 5 billion searches per day](http://www.smartinsights.com/search-engine-marketing/search-engine-statistics/)
 * It is estimated that the big four internet corporations store 1,200 **petabytes** of information between them.

 But the question remains, how does this all fit together?
 What is all of this information good for?
-Let's start at the bottom.
+The first thing we want to establish is a mental framework for how all of this fits together.

 ## Data